6d61726b760a/markv.id.au/curriculum_vitae.md

 In this role I was responsible for the redevelopment of an automated patching system using the HP Server Automation toolset.
 The system managed scheduling, patching and reporting of linux hosts throughout all Hostworks's environments, and resulted in a reduced workload for front-line support teams, who were then able to focus on adding value to our customer relationships.

 In addition to the patching system, I developed Domain and SSL Certificate management portals.
 These portals retrieved relevant data from our domain and certificate registrar API's and automatically notified customers of upcoming expiry dates via the Hostworks job tracking system API.
-This also reduced the workload of our front-line support team, enabling them to improve our customer relationships.
+This reduced the workload of our front-line support team, enabling them to improve our customer relationships.

 __Level 2 Systems Administrator (Linux/Unix)__
 __Jun 2009 - Jul 2015__